saullocastro/desicos/_sources/intro.txt

 Cone Ply Piece Optimization Tool (cppot)
 ========================================

-Developed by Florian Burau (flo.burau@gmail.com) this package offers a graphic interface to help the analyst during the manufacturing process of conical structures by finding the optimal ply piece shapes that should be cut during the manufacture process.
+Developed by Florian Burau (flo.burau@gmail.com) and greatly improved by Jasper Reichardt (jreichardt91@gmail.com) this package offers a graphic interface to help the analyst during the manufacturing process of conical structures by finding the optimal ply piece shapes that should be cut during the manufacture process.